Last updated 9 min read

 • Rent prices in Barcelona are high

-• A LOT of tourists in the summer
+• A LOT of tourists in Summer

 Cyprus